swyddfa/arlunio/docs/glossary.rst

       to address a point in space.
 Can be thought of as going *"along the corridor and up the stairs"*.
 See :ref:`math_cartesian_coordinates`

+   docstrings
+      docstrings are a special kind of comment in Python and are typically found at the start of functions and classes.
+They outline what the purpose of the object/class is, what input it expects and what it returns along with any errors it may raise.

    polar coordinates
       An alternate coordinate system that (in 2D) uses two variables :math:`(r, \theta)` to address a point in space.
 Useful for curves and circular objects.